mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Damage_Formula_ZZZ_CBT3.md

 **Damage is one of the most important part of a game's combat system.** So I pick this part as the first chapter of all the mechanic articles.<br>
 When agents or enemies attack their targets, they generally deal **damage** (abbreviated as **DMG**) based on their own and their targets' attributes.<br>
-Note: This article is based on CBT2.
-It's greatly subject to change.<br>
+Note: This article is based on CBT3.
+It's subject to change.<br>
-You may get some information about CBT2 here: [ZZZ_mana_wiki](https://zzz.mana.wiki/)
+You may get some information about ZZZ here: [ZZZ_mana_wiki](https://zzz.mana.wiki/)

 <!-- TOC -->